pgpglobal/staging/README.md

 * Sidebar and Main layouts on blog, archive, and author pages
 * Google Analytics
 * Gravatar links dynamic
+* Author/Archive layouts default, month, day, category, tag

 <a id="questions"></a>
 ## Questions

 1. Cloudflare - is the current site hooked up with Cloudflare? the new site will have to be, due to the fact that it's a custom domain.
 So being setup with Cloudflare already might save some headache.
+2. I noticed that comments were turned off on the old blog anyway.
+Can I assume that this means we won't be needing comments on here either?

+<a id="deprecated"></a>
+## Deprecated

+Comments System (see question above)
+~1.
+Either needs plugin(s) or embedding of Disqus or some other similar thing~

 [1]: docs/resources.md